raceychan/lihil/docs/minicourse.md

 ## Inversion of Control & Dependency Injection

-### Dependency Inversion
+### Inversion of Control

-Although the term `Inversion of Control` might sound exotic and fancy, and can be interpreted at different level of abstractions, we only talk about one of its narrow sense here,
+Although the term `Inversion of Control` might sound exotic and fancy, and can be interpreted at different levels of software design, we only talk about one of its narrow sense here,

 Imagine you are writing a module that creates a user in database, you might have something like: